zksx/nuzlocke/README.md

 # releases snorlax, thereby banning zksx
 !release snorlax

-# Releases all pokemon caught in this run after the players party is wiped.
+# Releases all pokemon caught in this run after the player's party is wiped.
 !newrun

 # Unban all users that had been banned from being released after the player wins the game.